rails-girls-summer-of-code/summer-of-code/roles.md

 In rare cases there may be the need to escalate issues to the organizers team, e.g. when a team has stopped working.

+A supervisor can be responsible for more than one team and it is indeed encouraged to minimize the organizational overhead.

 ##### Organizer